What is American Framing?

 What's At Stake

 Today, the American dream of democratic government by the people, of the people and for the people, of religious freedom, equality, opportunity, and prosperity for all is still a revolutionary force in the rest of the world.
 This is true despite the scale of our nation's current betrayals.
-Mark Hertsgaard has written extensively about this in his 2003 book, The Eagle's Shadow.
 We cannot afford to just throw out the power of our potential.
 We must use it to lead our nation toward living by the best American values, not just talking about them or covering up lies with them.

-One American story element that clashes strongly with liberal and progressive ideas is 'American Exceptionalism.'
-That's the belief that America is special, unique, perfect, and called to save (and rule) the world, even if it means using military force.
+However, one aspect of some Americans sense of ourselves does clash strongly with liberal and progressive ideas: 'American Exceptionalism.'
+That's the belief that America is special, unique, perfect, and called to save (and rule) the world, even if it means using military force to do it.
 This idea has deep roots in American history.
 It has been used to justify or cover abuses at home and abroad since our beginnings.
-Activists are sometimes so angry about it that they try to completely avoid 'speaking American.'
+Activists are sometimes so angry about it that they try to avoid 'speaking American' entirely.

-It is true that some American story elements are not, by any stretch, compatible with liberal or progressive values.
-The American cultural 'story' is a very mixed bag.
-It combines pieces of the ideal American vision, of our experience as individuals, and some conclusions drawn, rightly or wrongly from our history.
+It is true that some aspects of America's historical narrative are not, by any stretch, compatible with liberal or progressive values.
+American cultural 'history' is a very mixed bag.
+It combines pieces of the ideal American identity with bits of our experience as individuals, adding some conclusions drawn, rightly or wrongly from our history.
 American history shows we did not start out living our best values, and as a nation, we have fallen short again and again.
 It is also true that the language of our best values has frequently been used to cover up their betrayal.

 Quick Guide to Answering Objections